Association of Greater Manchester Authorities

 The Executive Board of AGMA is composed of representatives from Greater Manchester's ten metropolitan boroughs, and the Greater Manchester Combined Authority, who are all members by subscription.
 Additionally the Bee Network Committee and the Greater Manchester Business Board, along with local authorities outside of Greater Manchester, may be admitted as non-voting associate members.
 Blackpool, Blackburn with Darwen, Cheshire East and Warrington have been associate members with representation at AGMA debates and meetings.
 AGMA also oversaw the management and policies of the Greater Manchester County Record Office, which preserved an archive with records of the local history of Greater Manchester, now known as "Archives+" and based in Manchester Central Library.
 The AGMA Policy and Research Unit was based in Wigan.

-AGMA also chose to operate a Section 48 Grants Committee, named after the part of the Act of Parliament which permitted a levy on the district councils to fund co-ordinated grants to voluntary organisations which operated across the Greater Manchester area and who might otherwise 'slip through the cracks'.
-The Greater Manchester Council for Voluntary Service had been instrumental in lobbying to strengthen the powers of Section 48 of the Local Government Act 1985 when it was still being debated as a Bill in the House of Lords.
+AGMA also chose to operate a Section 48 Grants Committee, named after the part of the Local Government Act 1985 which permitted a levy on the district councils to fund co-ordinated grants to voluntary organisations which operated across the Greater Manchester area and who might otherwise 'slip through the cracks'.
+The Greater Manchester Council for Voluntary Service had been instrumental in lobbying to strengthen the powers of section 48 of the Local Government Act 1985 when it was still being debated as a bill in the House of Lords.

 Prior to the establishment of the combined authority AGMA made representations on behalf of Greater Manchester to the government of the United Kingdom, the North West Development Agency, the European Union, business and other bodies, lobbying for investment and funding.
 AGMA actively pursued a formal and statutory government structure for Greater Manchester throughout the 2000s and made a successful bid to the UK's central government to constitute Greater Manchester as a Statutory City Region.